Instructions to the Authors07/15/2018

-Author(s) name, year (in parenthesis), title of paper, journal name (italic), volume number, first and last page number of the paper.
+Author(s) name, year (in parenthesis), title of paper, journal name (full name and italic), volume number, first and last page number of the paper.

 Ehrhardt, G.M., Burns, K.A.
-(1992) Hydrocarbons and related photo-oxidation products in Saudi Arabian Gulf coastal waters and hydrocarbons in underlying sediments and bioindicator bivalves.
-Mar Poll Bull 27: 187-197.
+(1993) Hydrocarbons and related photo-oxidation products in Saudi Arabian Gulf coastal waters and hydrocarbons in underlying sediments and bioindicator bivalves.
+Marine Pollution Bulletin 27: 187-197.

 References to a book

 Names and initial of all authors, year, title of the book, publisher, location of publisher.

 Golani, D., Öztürk, B., Başusta, N. (2006) The Fishes of the Eastern Mediterranean.
 Turkish Marine Research Foundation, Istanbul, Turkey.